Magnesium for Sleep

 - Magnesium helps you sleep by encouraging the healthy functioning of GABA receptors, which helps your mind stop racing and “shut off” at night so you can get the rest you need.

-- Magnesium helps relax muscles so you can fall asleep more easily.
+- Magnesium helps relax muscle fibers so you can fall asleep more easily.

 - Through its role in transporting calcium and potassium ions across cell membranes, magnesium supports healthy nerves, muscles and heart rhythms.8

-- Magnesium’s role in the absorption of calcium and potassium also helps with restlessness in the legs and general aches.
+- Magnesium’s role in the absorption of calcium and potassium also helps with restlessness in the legs and promotes comfort.

 - Magnesium helps regulate stress hormones so you can feel calmer and more at peace.